ps4star/FSE/ref.md

 Calls XSE showpokepic. (pokemon) can be any kind of int or a string representing a pokemon name, and (x) and (y) can be any kind of int.

 ### showsprite (sprite ID)
 Calls XSE showsprite. (sprite ID) can be any kind of int.
+As of v1.2, (sprite ID) is now an optional argument.
+If it is omitted, 0x800F (in-game variable which stores the people no. of last person interacted with) is used.

 ### special (special ID)
 Calls XSE special. (special ID) can be any kind of int.